Secure your booking for £26 (T&Cs Apply)

 Snowdon Race

 One of Europe’s most iconic mountain races, the Snowdon Race attracts elite and amateur runners from around the world.
-The race sees participants run from Llanberis to the summit of Yr Wyddfa (Snowdon) and back—a 10-mile challenge with stunning views.
+The race sees participants run from Llanberis to the summit of Yr Wyddfa (Snowdon) and back—a 15.35km challenge with stunning views thanks to the 994m ascent.
 Families can soak up the energetic atmosphere, enjoy food stalls, live music, and local entertainment throughout the village.

 Cost: Free for spectators.
 Entry for runners must be booked in advance through the official site.

 Where is it?
 The race starts and finishes in Llanberis, at the foot of Snowdon.
-Spectator hubs and event village are near the start line.
+The spectator hubs and the event village are near the start line.

 Is there parking available?
 Yes, but it fills quickly.
 Llanberis has multiple pay-and-display car parks within walking distance.

 Set in the dramatic surroundings of Snowdonia National Park, the Snowman Swim is part of the Snowman Triathlon weekend.
-Swimmers take on open-water challenges in Llyn Mymbyr beneath the peaks of the Glyderau mountains.
+Swimmers take on a 2.4-mile challenge in Llynnau Mymbyr beneath the iconic Eryri peaks.
 While competitors test their mettle, families can enjoy stunning scenery, local food vendors, and a supportive festival vibe.

 Dates: 27th July

 Cost: Free for spectators.
-Swim entry fees vary by distance; registration info can be found here.
+Swim entry fees vary by distance.

 Where is it?
 Held at Plas y Brenin, Capel Curig.
 Event signage and stewards will guide visitors on the day.